UmeshWagharalkar/Portfolio/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Header 1

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+# CMI iBoard Dashboard

+This is is my first project in Capgemini.

-## Header 2
+## PF Indicator

+This is my Second project in Capgemini.
+> Project completed with the SLB client

+### New Energy

+This is my Third project in Capgemini.
-> This is a blockquote following a header.
+> This is the project currently I am working on.
->
-> When something is important enough, you do it even if the odds are not in your favor.

-### Header 3

 ```js
 // Javascript code with syntax highlighting.